talagayev/OpenMMDL/docs/openmmdl_simulation.rst

 Each of the command lines should generate a folder, where the script and the input data will be moved and further perform a MD simulation and postprocessing of the systems.

-Running **OpenMMDL Simulation** using slurm
+Running OpenMMDL Simulation using slurm
 ------------------------------
 Two scripts are needed to run simulations via slurm.
-Start using the runOpenMM_slurm.sh bash script when being in the repository folder.
+Start using the `runOpenMM_slurm.sh` bash script when being in the repository folder.
 It has several inputs.
 For help just type:

 .. code-block:: text

     bash runOpenMM_slurm.sh

 without any flags, it will list the flags needed.
-The simplest way to run a simulation is to use the "-i" flag, which takes an input directory including the simulation script, the topology and optionally the ligand file and it will create the outputs folder within the given directory.
+The simplest way to run a simulation is to use the `-i` flag, which takes an input directory including the simulation script, the topology and optionally the ligand file and it will create the outputs folder within the given directory.
 NOTE: make sure only one topology is present in the input folder, so that it finds it automatically.

-The script calls a second script (you don't need to do that) that is used for slurms "sbatch" command to run multiple replicas.
+The script calls a second script (you don't need to do that) that is used for slurms `sbatch` command to run multiple replicas.
 The second script can be left where it is and named how it is (SlurmWrap.sh).

 One example line of how to start a five replicas on cn-gpus would be: